onap/vnfrqts-requirements/docs/Chapter8.rst

    ONAP for the desired action.

 ..
 [5]
-   Refer to NCSP’s Network Cloud specification
+   Refer to NCSP's Network Cloud specification.

 ..
 [6]
    This option is not currently supported in ONAP and it is currently